bmegli/network-hardware-video-decoder/README.md

 - minimize video latency
 - minimize CPU usage (hardware decoding and color conversions)
 - multi-frame streaming (e.g. depth + texture)
-- simple interface for interfacing from Unity

-Unity calls `Update` function once per frame, preparing data for rendering.
-If you have other workflow it may be difficult for you to use the library directly.

 ## Platforms